hai-vr/documentation/docs/products/xyvr/privacy.md

 - We store non-login API requests and responses in `%APPDATA%/XYVR/response-collection.jsonl`

 HTTP requests and live updates:
-- Requests to the VRChat API are done using the url `https://api.vrchat.cloud/api/1` at the rate of one request per second on average.
+- Requests to the VRChat API are done using the url `https://api.vrchat.cloud/api/1` at the rate of one request per second on average, except for live sessions (to fetch the player count of an instance) which are at four requests per second.
   - We also use the websocket URL: `wss://pipeline.vrchat.cloud/`
 - Requests to the Resonite API are done using the url `https://api.resonite.com/` at the rate of two requests per second on average, and communication with the SignalR protocol for live updates (https://wiki.resonite.com/API#SignalR).
+- Requests to the ChilloutVR API are done using the url `https://api.abinteractive.net/1`
 - **There are no requests to any other external services.**
   - There is no telemetry, analytics, or tracking of any kind.